- A01 ~ The Rebirth of the Phoenix

 “Are you able to drink?”
 I ask her.

-“Hm~ Two isn’t a problem at all, provided that we don’t haul any dangerous cargo.
+“Hm~ Two isn’t a problem at all, provided that we don’t haul any hazmat cargo.
 We’re going home empty,” she laughs.

 Neat, I order a good draft too.

 Finished eating, we get another jug and chat about the route and the jumps.
 There aren’t many jumps in the Solar System.
-The most important ones are Mercury, Gaia, Mars, Jupiter and Neptune.
-They are the industrial planets and the most settled ones.
+The most important ones are Mercury, Gaia, Mars, Jupiter, and Neptune.
+They are the industrial planets or the most settled ones.

 Suddenly, a hefty human-guy interrupts Aia’s explanation, “Hey babe, what’s such a cute ass doing in this fuckin’ hole?”

-Aia, disgusted and annoyed by his comment and interruption, replies coldly, “Having a nice beer and being interrupted from a nice conversation with my colleague by a fuckin’ asshole…”
+Aia, disgusted and annoyed by his comment and interruption, replies coldly, “Having a nice beer and being interrupted from a nice conversation with my colleague by a fucking asshole…”